StatStud/book-club/content/posts/mans-search-for-himself.md

 The feelings of emptiness and loneliness go together because they are both a reflection weak inner strength.

+Emptiness often arises as a result of feeling powerless over one's situation; powerless to do anything effective about their lives or the world they live in

 ## Chapter 1: The Loneliness and Anxiety of Modern Man

 Something to keep in mind: This book was published in 1953 (after WWII).